 Cataracts are not something that we usually start thinking about until we are older.
 Because of this, there are often a lot of misconceptions around them.

-One question that people frequently ask are “Do cataracts hurt?”, “Can you feel cataracts?” and “Are cataracts painful?”
+Questions people frequently ask are “Do cataracts hurt?”, “Can you feel cataracts?” and “Are cataracts painful?”
 The short answer is: not really.

 Cataracts grow inside of the lens of the eye slowly over time and don’t cause any pain.
-Though they aren’t usually painful, they will cause several symptoms.
+Though they aren’t usually painful, they will cause several symptoms including light sensitivity.

 These symptoms leave patients feeling uncomfortable and may eventually mean the loss of vision.
 Keep reading to learn more about cataracts.